vantage6/vantage6-workshop/learners/setup.md

 Follow the [official instructions](https://docs.anaconda.com/free/miniconda/#quick-command-line-install) to install Miniconda on Windows, MacOS, or Linux.

-Open a **new** terminal window and verify the installation by running the command:
+After installing Miniconda, open a **new** terminal window and verify the installation by running the command:

 ```bash
 conda --version